AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added experimental support to build Basilisk on Linux with a computer using an ARM processor.
 - Updated :ref:`CameraConfigMsgPayload` to support the Vizard flag ``updateCameraParameters`` which allows the camera parameters to be updated live.
+- Updated documentation to discuss downloading Basilisk from GitHub

 Version 2.1.4 (Oct.
 1, 2022)